RosenlindDylan/tacos/README.md

-K-colorings of random graphs, in progress.
+K-colorings of random graphs with visualization using the JUNG library, in progress.
 Project to learn about approximation techniques for the NP-hard problem of the chromatic number of a randomly generated graph \
 Methods implemented: Greedy, DSatur

 References: \